Welcome to Hustle! 🎊 This quick start guide provides instructions on how to get started using Hustle as an admin.

 - Picking up an existing conversation: The initial script agents will send to contacts who have already been messaged in a previous goal in the group.

-- Response scripts: The scripts agents can respond with once a contact replies
+- Response scripts: The scripts agents can respond with once a contact replies.
+Response and all other scripts have a 1000 character limit.

 - Agents Notification: The pop-up notification agents will receive on their mobile device when workflows become available.